Shelby Series 1

-The Series 1 is the only car ever designed and engineered by Carroll Shelby from a clean sheet of paper, and built from the ground up.
-All other Shelbys are re-engineered models produced by other manufacturers and modified by Shelby.
+It was powered by Oldsmobile's 4.0-litre L47 Aurora V8 engine.
+Unveiled at the 1997 Los Angeles Auto Show, it was intended to be a modern day reinterpretation of the original Shelby AC Cobra.
+Despite initial claims that the car was entirely built in-house, much of the production run was overseen by General Motors with many of the components used from their parts bin, including the powerplant.

+Development

 Prior to production of the Series 1, significant costs were incurred in testing and certification required to conform to 1999 Federal Motor Vehicle Safety Standards.
-Once completed, a total of 249 production Series 1 were constructed by Shelby American, Inc., all as 1999 models.
+In early 2000, Shelby announced a retroactive price increase but were forced to backtrack within a few weeks.
+Another developmental issue was the car's soft top; these were not attaching properly and required reengineering after the first sixty-plus cars had already been built.
+Thirty cars had been delivered without convertible tops and technicians were sent to install them at buyers' homes.
+A production run of 500 cars had been announced, but in total 249 of the Series 1 were constructed by Shelby American, all as 1999 models.

-During production, Venture Corporation purchased Shelby American, Inc. The purchase included the Series 1 model, but not the rights to produce the "Continuation Series" Shelby Cobras.
-In 2004, after a subsequent bankruptcy by Venture Corporation, Carroll Shelby's new company, Shelby Automobiles, Inc., purchased the Series 1 assets for pennies on the dollar.
-Included in the asset purchase were enough components to produce several more complete Series 1s.
+During production, Venture Corporation purchased Shelby American.
+The purchase included the rights to the Series 1 model, but not the rights to produce the "Continuation Series" Shelby Cobras.
+In 2004, after a subsequent bankruptcy by Venture Corporation, Carroll Shelby's new company Shelby Automobiles, Inc. purchased the Series 1 assets for pennies on the dollar.
+Included in the asset purchase were sufficient components to produce several more complete Series 1s.

 Because the 1999 Federal Motor Vehicle Safety Standards certificate had expired, and the cost to re-certify the car was prohibitive, all Series 1's produced after that date were completed as "component cars" and delivered with no engine or transmission.
 Those "component car" models built in 2005 are identified with a seven digit vehicle identification number (VIN) and were designated with a CSX5000 series serial number.
 The original 249 were production cars with a seventeen digit VIN.

 A lot of the interior components came from General Motors, such as a Monsoon premium sound system, an A/M-F/M cassette player and CD player radio from Buick, an instrument cluster and climate controls from Pontiac, and a few other parts.